dtuso/sales/README.md

 This repository is now the single place to store all pages, where previously each individual page (at a project level, not strictly), was a separate repository.
-The reason for this change is it became apparent that managing that growing list of repos, was getting to be more and more difficult, especially as each has its own version of Grunt.
+The reason for this change is it became apparent that managing that growing list of repositories, was getting to be more and more difficult, especially as each has its own version of Grunt.

 There are trade-offs of course.
-While it will now be easier to manage all repos, as a team, we'll have to be especially careful to manage merges and conflicts, as this repository will be modified by many developers working on many different projects.
+While it will now be easier to manage all repositories, as a team, we'll have to be especially careful to manage merges and conflicts, as this repository will be modified by many developers working on many different projects.

 ### Ownership

 Ownership will only be assigned to designated page champions.
-All other developers, as a matter of course, will need to fork this repostiory, make, commit, and push their changes, then do a merge request.
+All other developers, as a matter of course, will need to fork this repository, make, commit, and push their changes, then do a merge request.

 Install
 =====

-First, fork the repo so that you create a copy of it into your own account, using the fork button at the upper right.
+First, fork the repository so that you create a copy of it into your own account, using the fork button at the upper right.
 Once forked, clone the new repository to your computer using the command below (replace [USERNAME] with your username):

 ```